 Planning Grants Available to Support Collaborative Proposals for External Funding – The Office of the Vice Provost for Research (OVPR) is pleased to announce a planning-grant program to support planning and development of competitive, large-scale collaborative proposals for significant external funding.
 Planning grant proposals are accepted on a rolling basis via email to email@example.com and are reviewed by the Vice Provost for Research and school leaders.

-Critical Aspects of Sustainability (CAS) – This National Science Foundation program seeks to support basic research through core disciplinary programs aimed at improving the sustainability of resources for future generations while maintaining or improving current products in order to offer technologically-advanced, economically competitive, environmentally-benign and useful materials to a global society.
+NSF Critical Aspects of Sustainability Program (CAS) – CAS supports basic research through core disciplinary programs aimed at improving the sustainability of resources for future generations while maintaining or improving current products in order to offer technologically-advanced, economically competitive, environmentally-benign and useful materials to a global society.
 Programs have different deadlines; consult the website for specific due dates.

 National Science Foundation (Multiple Opportunities) – NSF announces multiple energy-related grants focused on Particulate and Multiphase Processes; Fluid Dynamics; Combustion and Fire Systems; Process Systems, Reaction Engineering and Molecular Thermodynamics; Electrochemical Systems; and Catalysis.
 NSF will accept proposals for these funds at any time throughout the year.

 Non-Federal Funding Opportunities

 HURRY!
 Link Foundation Energy Fellowship Program – The Link Foundation invites applications for two-year fellowships for students working toward a Ph.D. degree in areas concerning the societal production and utilization of energy.
 The award consists of a two-year fellowship of $29,500 per year for two years to be used for the Fellow’s academic year and summer stipend.
 Apply by December 1, 2021.